baldurbjarnason/discourse-rebus-theme/README.md

 > rails c  # wait for the prompt, it's slow and entering something before will fail [n] pry(main)> SiteSetting.content_security_policy=false
 ```

+*where [n] is some number, to my knowledge it's simply the number of the command, incremented on each command you make*

 You might be able to add some stuff to SiteSetting.content_security_policy_script_srcs and allow whatever the holdup is (looks like mailchimp?).
 I'm just not clear why it's working on your current site.

 Maybe also